davidlmorton/autoencoders-are-cool/server-setup.md

 # Setup Guide
-This guide details the changes I've made to a base Ubuntu 16.04 machine.
+This guide details the changes we need to make to a base Ubuntu 16.04 machine.
 We will install cuda toolkit 9.0 and cudnn 7.
 Cuda toolkit 9.0 is broken with the latest kernel, so we have to go back to 4.10.

+Finally, we will install python 3.6.3 via pyenv to keep our stuff isolated from the system python.

 ## Kernel Version
-Some talk on forums suggested that cuda doesn't play nice with 4.13 linux kernel, so I manually booted back into 4.10 by updating
-`GRUB_DEFAULT` in `/etc/default/grub` and running `sudo update-grub` followed by a reboot.
+Some talk on forums suggested that cuda doesn't play nice with 4.13 linux kernel, so we'll manually booted back into 4.10 by updating `GRUB_DEFAULT` in `/etc/default/grub` and running `sudo update-grub` followed by a reboot.

 ```
 GRUB_DEFAULT="Advanced options for Ubuntu>Ubuntu, with Linux 4.10.0-42-generic"